-There are 2 new parks included in the proposed plan for Waterloo south.
+There are 2 new parks included in the plan for Waterloo south.
 These provide green, open spaces where the community and visitors can enjoy a range of outdoor activities.

 The plan also includes courtyards in the middle of some blocks.
 These are designed to give residents in the surrounding buildings an outdoor area close to their homes.